Market Monthly Market Roundup

-Stay up to date with the latest twists and turns as our global market strategists and investment teams share their views on the latest market news and developments.
+Stay up to date with the latest twists and turns of global markets and macroeconomic news and views from our global market strategists and investment teams.

 There are signs of softening global growth prospects and rising economic policy uncertainty, plus a tectonic shift in fiscal stimulus around the globe.